In Honor Of... Donald Norman

 Matthew W. Lewis

-Clayton H. Lewis, University of Colorado at Boulder
+Clayton H. Lewis, University of Colorado Boulder

 James McClelland, Stanford University